eugenesiow/awesome-courses/README.md

 *Courses on AI.*

-* [CS188.1x: Artificial Intelligence (Berkeley: Dan Klein and Pieter Abbeel)](https://www.classcentral.com/course/edx-cs188-1x-artificial-intelligence-445) - An excellent introduction to AI that should be the foundation for any AI education.
+* [CS188.1x: Artificial Intelligence (Class Central: Berkeley: Dan Klein and Pieter Abbeel)](https://www.classcentral.com/course/edx-cs188-1x-artificial-intelligence-445) - An excellent introduction to AI that should be the foundation for any AI education.
 Instead of overly focusing on Deep Learning, it covers the broader domain of AI technologies and fundamentals which sets up a better understanding of AI.
 Coursework is very well done too.
+* [Intro to TensorFlow for Deep Learning (Udacity: Tensorflow Team)](https://www.udacity.com/course/intro-to-tensorflow-for-deep-learning--ud187) - The 2 deep learning frameworks/libaries that are ahead these days are TF and pytorch. pytorch is increasingly more popular with the NLP community.
+TF though has very nice libaries on top like Keras.
+Both are here to stay.
+This course introduces TF for deep learning and is by the TF team themselves.
+    * [Intro to Google Colab](https://colab.research.google.com/github/tensorflow/examples/blob/master/courses/udacity_intro_to_tensorflow_for_deep_learning/l01c01_introduction_to_colab_and_python.ipynb) - Special mention to this part of the course which gives an introduction to using Google Colab, a free platform to create a iPython notebook, learn deep learning and run on a free GPU in the cloud.

 ## [↑](#contents) NLP